 2012 Feb 09

 I had a depressive breakdown in December and let out a cry on my personal facebook page for help with a dark retreat to recover.
 Within a few weeks, and with the help of a small, far-flung team of supporters, I did a five-day dark retreat.
 I am feeling much better.
-(Fourteen days as planned proved impractical in the location, so I am still psychotic :)
+(Fourteen days as planned proved impractical in the location, so I am stable but still psychotic ;p) )

 The retreat began Friday about noon local time, two days late due to technical difficulties, which is typical.
 Then I must have slept 16 hours a day for 2-3 days until I started feeling better.